Medical

 • Treatment prices

-The concept of “endocrine infertility” is a collective, including various violations of the mechanisms of hormonal regulation of the menstrual cycle: on the hypothalamic-pituitary-ovarian level, in the systems of the thyroglobulin-thyroid gland, ACTH-adrenocortical cortex, etc. Regardless of the causes of endocrine infertility abnormal ovarian function, manifested by persistent anovulation (absence of ovulation) or its irregularity.
+The concept of “endocrine infertility” is a collective, including various violations of the mechanisms of hormonal regulation of the menstrual cycle: on the hypothalamic-pituitary-ovarian level, in the systems of the thyroglobulin-thyroid gland, ACTH-adrenocortical cortex, etc. Regardless of the causes of endocrine infertility, abnormal ovarian function is manifested by persistent anovulation (absence of ovulation) or irregularity.

-Anovulation can occur with the interest of the central nervous and immune systems, endocrine glands, reproductive organs-targets.
+Anovulation can occur in the interest of the central nervous and immune systems, endocrine glands, and reproductive organ targets.
 Anovulation leading to endocrine infertility can develop as a result of:

-It is usually observed after traumatic brain injuries and chest injuries, with tumors of the hypothalamic-pituitary region and is accompanied by hyperprolactinemia .
+It is usually observed after traumatic brain injuries and chest injuries, with tumours of the hypothalamic-pituitary region and is accompanied by hyperprolactinemia.
 Increased secretion of prolactin leads to inhibition of cyclic production of LH and FSH by the pituitary gland, oppression of ovarian functions, rare menstruation (by the type of oligo and opsoniformes ), the development of persistent anovulation and endocrine infertility.

 The presence in the body of a woman a small amount of androgens – male sex hormones is necessary for puberty and the proper functioning of the ovaries.
-The increased secretion of androgens can be carried out by the ovaries or adrenals, and sometimes by both glands simultaneously.
-Most often, hyperandrogenia in women is accompanied by a syndrome of polycystic ovaries , causing endocrine infertility, obesity , hirsutism , bleeding , oligo- and amenorrhea, bilateral ovarian damage with a change in their morphological structure.
+The increased secretion of androgens can be carried out by the ovaries or adrenals and sometimes by both glands simultaneously.
+Most often, hyperandrogenia in women is accompanied by a syndrome of polycystic ovaries, causing endocrine infertility, obesity, hirsutism, bleeding, oligo- and amenorrhea, and bilateral ovarian damage with a change in their morphological structure.

 Adrenal hyperandrogenism often develops as a result of hyperplasia of the adrenal cortex with secondary involvement of the ovaries (secondary polycystic ovary).